Bonnie and Clyde (film): Historical accuracy

 The film considerably simplifies the lives of Bonnie and Clyde and their gang.
-They were allied with other gang members, were jailed repeatedly, and committed other murders.
-In the part of the movie where Bonnie and Clyde escape the ambush that killed Buck Barrow and captured Blanche, Bonnie is shown being wounded by a deputy sheriff who is then killed by Clyde.
-In fact, although they did escape the ambush, no lawmen were killed, although between June 1933 and April 1934 the Barrow gang did kill three law officers in Texas and Oklahoma.
-On the run, they suffered a horrific auto accident in which Parker was severely burned and disabled.
-In the scene depicting Bonnie and Clyde's death, they are portrayed as having stopped their automobile, with Clyde exiting the car and then looking back at Bonnie as they realize they've been trapped, but reports state that the car was still moving when lawmen opened fire.
+They were allied with other gang members, were repeatedly jailed, and committed other murders.
+In the part of the movie where Bonnie and Clyde escape the ambush that killed Buck Barrow and captured Blanche, Bonnie is shown being wounded by a deputy sheriff, whom Clyde then kills.
+Although they escaped the ambush, no lawmen were killed.
+Between June 1933 and April 1934, however, the Barrow gang did kill three law officers in Texas and Oklahoma.

+On the run, they suffered a horrific auto accident in which Bonnie was severely burned and disabled.
+In the scene depicting their death, Bonnie and Clyde are portrayed as having stopped their automobile, with Clyde exiting the car and then looking back at Bonnie as they realize they've been trapped, but reports say the car was still moving when lawmen opened fire.

 The sequence with Wilder and Evans is based on the Barrow gang's kidnappings of undertaker H.D.
 Darby and his acquaintance Sophia Stone, near Ruston, Louisiana, on April 27, 1933.
-They also stole Darby's car.
+The real Darby and Stone were not romantically involved.
+The gang also stole Darby's car.

 The film is considered to stray far from fact in its portrayal of Frank Hamer as a vengeful bungler who was captured, humiliated, and released by Bonnie and Clyde.
-In fact, Hamer was a decorated Texas Ranger when he was coaxed out of semi-retirement to hunt the couple down.
+Hamer was a decorated Texas Ranger when he was coaxed out of semi-retirement to hunt the couple down.
 He had never met them before he and his posse ambushed and killed them near Gibsland, Louisiana, on May 23, 1934.
-In 1968, Hamer's widow and son sued the movie producers for defamation of character over his portrayal; they obtained an out-of-court settlement in 1971.
+In 1968, Hamer's widow and son sued the movie producers for defamation of character over his portrayal.
+They obtained an out-of-court settlement in 1971.

 In 1933, police found undeveloped film in Bonnie and Clyde's hastily abandoned hideout in Joplin, Missouri.
 When they printed the negatives, one showed Bonnie holding a gun in her hand and a cigar between her teeth.
 Its publication nationwide typed her as a dramatic gun moll.
 The film portrays the taking of this playful photo.
 It implies the gang sent photos—and poetry—to the press, but this is untrue.
 The police found most of the gang's items in the Joplin cache.
 Bonnie's final poem, read aloud by her in the movie, was not published until after her death, when her mother released it.

-The only two surviving members of the Barrow Gang when the film was released in 1967 were Blanche Barrow and W.D.
-Jones.
+The only two surviving members of the Barrow Gang when the film was released in 1967 were Blanche Barrow and W. D. Jones.
 While Barrow had approved the depiction of her in the original script, she objected to the later rewrites.
 At the film's release, she complained about Estelle Parsons's portrayal of her, saying, "That film made me look like a screaming horse's ass!"